Configuration options

 app/config/routes.js

 configures your router, mapping routes to the controllers and views in your application.
-For more information see the Routing page. -
+For more information, see the Routing page. -

 app/config/settings.js

 configures your application and IMA.js services.
-You can freely extend the configuration as you like except for the properties prefixed by dollar sign$
+You can freely extend the configuration as you like except for the properties prefixed by a dollar sign$

 .
 Note that, again, thedev